TVA in Kentucky

 - TVA operates Kentucky Dam and Reservoir as part of an integrated multi-purpose reservoir system to provide numerous stakeholders a variety of benefits which can include: navigation, flood risk reduction, low-cost hydropower, water supply, water quality and recreational opportunities.

 - TVA owns Kentucky Lock, serving 35 ports and terminals.
-Approximately 31 million tons of cargo moved through the facility in calendar year 2015.
+Approximately 30 million tons of cargo move through the facilities in fiscal year 2016.

 - Kentucky Dam and Reservoir are operated to reduce crests on the lower Ohio and Mississippi rivers.

 - Eight industries, two mining companies, and one town (Grand Rivers) in Kentucky draw water from Kentucky Reservoir.
 Water also is drawn for irrigation.